achchu/tech-test-sdet-main/README.md

 ## Note

-Below are the details of a task that I was asked to carry out.
-I've done this project using playwright and I've done a write up for the task and the changes and my thinking here - https://achchu.notion.site/Goodstack-io-Task-19e4591eff298001bc71c4d32d4875de
+Below are the details of a task that I was asked to carry out and complete within 2 hours.
+I've done this project using playwright and I've done a write-up for the task and the changes and my thinking here - https://achchu.notion.site/Goodstack-io-Task-19e4591eff298001bc71c4d32d4875de

 ---